Floobits/floobits-vim/README.md

 `vim --servername superawesomename`

-You will also need to define `vim_executable exectable_name` in your ~/.floorc file.
+You will also need to define `vim_executable executable_name` in your ~/.floorc file.
 If you use MacVim, your floorc should contain the line:

 `vim_executable mvim`